 Because of the way they look, these children are ostracised by society.
 Many suffer from ear, nose and throat infections as well as depression and malnutrition.

 By surgically repairing their cleft lip and/or palate, we are providing them with an opportunity to lead a normal life, to get an education, to build a social network and to reach their full potential as contributing members of their community.
 And the cost of each operation – just $AUD300.

 Operation Cleft also supports the development of speech and language therapy.
 The service is relatively new to Bangladesh and is limited mainly to Dhaka.
 Our focus is on making speech therapy more accessible and to promoting it as a post operative program to achieve best outcomes, particularly in young children after a cleft palate repair.

 We have been working with the community health workers over the last three years.
-These workers go out into the community and are able to provide basic advice to families on how to improve their child’s speech.
+These workers go out into the community and are able to provide basic advice to families on how to improve their child’s speech post surgery.

-Of course, ideally we like to operate on children who are under the age of two, as they have not yet developed the nasal speech patterns that require correction.
-However, because children with cleft palates, in particular, are prone to infection, it is not always possible to operate on little children.
-We have to wait until they are well enough to tolerate the anaesthetic.
+Of course, ideally we like to operate on children when they are young and have not yet developed the nasal speech patterns that require correction.
+However, because children with cleft palates, in particular, are prone to infection, it is not always possible to operate on children when they first present for surgery.
+We have to wait until they are well enough to tolerate the anesthetic.

 In 2005, the Rotary Club of Box Hill Central agreed to fund a pilot program of 60 cleft repair operations at the LAMB project in Dinajpur, Bangladesh.
 Impressed by the simplicity and success of the initial trial, the club then decided to launch Operation Cleft as an international Rotary project.
 Word spread about this unique surgical intervention program and as other Rotary clubs heard about the work we were doing for underprivileged children in Bangladesh, they offered their support.
 Operation Cleft is now strongly supported by Rotary clubs across Australia.